connamara/quickfixn/nuget-enclosures/t11-readme.md

 QuickFIX/n message definitions for FIXT 1.1.

-Along with the QuickFIXn.Core package, you'll also need this package if you're using a QuickFIXn.FIX5* package.
+If you're using a QuickFIXn.FIX5* package, then you also need this package
+(in addition to the QuickFIXn.Core package, of course).

-**This is an official NuGet package from QuickFIXn.org.**
+**This is an official NuGet package from QuickFIXEngine.org.**

+# Attention: This package's name will change starting with v1.14!

+## In v1.14, this package will be renamed to "QuickFIXn.FIXT11.{version}"

+We're getting rid of the extra period.

 ---

-Free, Fast, Native.
+**Free, Fast, Native.**
-The best FIX Engine for .NET
+**The best FIX Engine for .NET**
-QuickFIX/n implements the [FIX protocol](https://www.fixtrading.org/what-is-fix/) on .NET.
+**QuickFIX/n implements the [FIX protocol](https://www.fixtrading.org/what-is-fix/) on .NET.**

 QuickFIX/n is 100% free and open source with a liberal license.